Awards a chance to celebrate business

 Advertisement

+This year the awards are being run on behalf of the Port Stephens Examiner by event company Precedent Productions.

-"Now is your chance to thank your favourite businesses by voting for them online at www.thebusinessawards.com.au," said Managing Director Steve Loe.
+"Now is your chance to thank your favourite businesses by voting for them online at www.thebusinessawards.com.au," said Precedent Productions Managing Director Steve Loe.

+Category winners will be announced at an awards presentation evening on Tuesday, November 22.

-For further information on the Port Stephens Examiner Local Business Awards, visit www.thebusinessawards.com.au or call Precedent Productions on 8363 3333.
+For further information on the Port Stephens Examiner Annual Business Awards, visit www.thebusinessawards.com.au or call Precedent Productions on 8363 3333.

 The annual event, which is the largest of its kind in Port Stephens, has suffered disruptions inflicted by the COVID-19 pandemic.